 25You know Abner the son of Ner, that he came to deceive you and to know your going out and your coming in and to know all that you are doing.”

 26When Joab came out from David, he sent messengers after Abner, and they brought him back from the cistern at Sirah, but David did not know it.

 27And when Abner returned to Hebron, Joab took him aside into the inner part of the gate to speak with him privately, and struck him there in the abdomen, and he died on account of the blood of Asahel his brother.

 28And afterward when David heard it, he said, “I and my kingdom are guiltless before Yahweh forever from the blood of Abner the son of Ner.

 29May it fall on the head of Joab and on all his father’s house!
 Let there not fail from the house of Joab one who has a bodily discharge, or who is a leper, or who holds a spindle, or who falls by the sword, or who lacks bread.”

 30So Joab and Abishai his brother killed Abner because he had killed their brother Asahel at Gibeon in the battle.

-35Then all the people came to persuade David to eat bread while it was still day, but David swore, saying, “God do so to me, and more also, if I taste bread or anything else until the sun goes down.”
+35Then all the people came to persuade David to eat bread while it was still day, but David swore, saying, “God do so to me, and more also, if I taste bread or anything else before the sun goes down.”

 37So all the people and all Israel understood that day that it had not been the will of the king to kill Abner the son of Ner.

-38The king said to his servants, “Do you not know that a leader and a great man has fallen this day in Israel?
+38And the king said to his servants, “Do you not know that a leader and a great man has fallen this day in Israel?

 5Now the sons of Rimmon the Beerothite, Rechab and Baanah, set out, and about the heat of the day arrived at the house of Ish-bosheth as he took his rest at noon.